Upcoming Local Government Programs

 The UW-Extension Local Government Center (LGC) is publishing this announcement of statewide programs on a monthly basis.
 It includes Extension programming and other programs of interest relating to local government that are offered in Wisconsin.
 Asterisked (*) programs are Cooperative Extension programs.
 Information about the UWEX Local Government Center and its programming may be found at lgc.uwex.edu.

-Board of Review Training Returns for 2013 – Meeting Your Certification Requirement –Board of Review WisLine Training is coming again in April and May 2013 from UW-Extension Local Government Center.
-This time it will arrive wherever you want to learn.
-You will no longer have to attend at a WisLine site, but can listen in your office, home or wherever you have access to a telephone.
+Board of Review Training – Meeting Your Certification Requirement —Board of Review WisLine Training is available from UW-Extension Local Government Center.
+You can listen in your office, home or wherever you have access to a telephone.
 When you register you will receive an email that will include program materials in PDF format, a toll free number and a passcode to join the program.
 For an additional fee, printed materials can be sent to you through the mail.
 The program is part of the Local Government Essentials WisLine Series.
 You can register online or by phone at (608) 262-0810 for anyone of four WisLine broadcasts.

 Outagamie County Rural Development — The Greater Outagamie County Economic Development Corp (GOCEDC) is the group leading cooperative efforts to create jobs and income in rural areas of the county.
 It is supported administratively by UW-Extension and Outagamie County Planning, with help from member villages, small cities and rural towns.
 Current projects include a supper club promotion campaign, which recognizes that hospitality businesses often serve as destinations that attract visitors to rural places.
 GOCEDC also helps commercial districts of small communities become brighter, more attractive places that draw the interest of consumers and entrepreneurs.
 The overall purpose of these and past efforts is to create rural wealth, which becomes the foundation for ongoing community development.
 Membership in GOCEDC is open to community, business and nonprofit representatives.
 There is no membership fee, other than “blood, sweat and tears” on joint projects undertaken by members.
 For more information on how to get involved in GOCEDC, contact Jim Resick at 920-832-5125 or email@example.com.